ab9st8/pancake/readme.md

 |**Python v3.9.6**|34.6 ms ± 1.6 ms|34.5 ms ±   1.3 ms|
 |**result**|Pancake **17.3× faster**|Pancake **17.9× faster**|

+Don't think that this means that Pancake is "faster" than Python in any way.
+Time will tell whether Pancake is even competent enough to make it into further development stages, listed below.

+Code used for the benchmarks (these specifically) is located in the "benchmarks" directory.

 ## Future
 <!-- Features expected in the future are
 * data structures — I can't really tell if arrays have a place in this language, but at the same time it's odd to not have them,